Where to Sell Gold Bars Safely and Get the Best Price in 2025?

 With gold trading around $3,355 per ounce in July 2025, driven by geopolitical tensions and Federal Reserve policies, knowing where to sell gold bars without getting ripped off has never been more important.
 Unlike gold coins that every dealer knows, bars come from dozens of different refiners, and not all buyers treat them equally.

-Why Your Gold Bar Might Be Harder to Sell Than You Think
+Why Your Gold Bar Might Be Harder to Sell Than You Think?

 Here’s something most people don’t know: that shiny gold bar in your safe deposit box might be tougher to sell than a beat-up American Eagle coin.
 Sounds crazy, right?